SysKitTeam/docs-spdockit/product-updates/spdockit7-release-note.md

 ## Deprecated features
 * Language Packs up to Date best practices report is no longer available.
 * Site Collection Duplicate IDs best practices report is no longer available.
-* Scope Rules Count per Search Scope is no longer available for SharePoint 2013/2016.
+* Scope Rules Count per Search Scope best practices report is no longer available for SharePoint 2013/2016.
-* Scope Rules Count per Search Service Application is no longer available for SharePoint 2013/2016.
+* Scope Rules Count per Search Service Application best practices report is no longer available for SharePoint 2013/2016.
+* Exchange Task Sync best practices report is no longer available for SharePoint 2016.
 * SharePoint Edition Name property is no longer available in the Farm Info report.
 * Farm Differences report no longer supports the PDF format.